australian workers favour male bosses but want to work in gender-diverse teams

 Randstad Workmonitor Q3 research highlights:

-- 65% of Australians (65% globally; 58% New Zealand) say they prefer a male as a direct manager.
+- 65% of Australians (65% globally; 58% in New Zealand) say they prefer a male as a direct manager.
 And 64% of Australians point out their direct manager’s gender is male.

-- 90% of Australians (87% globally, 87% New Zealand) prefer to work in a gender-diverse team.
-And 83% of Australians (84% globally; 81% New Zealand) believe gender-diverse teams achieve better results than single-sex teams
+- 90% of Australians (87% globally, 87% in New Zealand) prefer to work in a gender-diverse team.
+And 83% of Australians (84% globally; 81% in New Zealand) believe gender-diverse teams achieve better results than single-sex teams

-- 84% of Australians (81% globally; 76% New Zealand) believe men and women are treated equally in their organisations.
+- 84% of Australians (81% globally; 76% in New Zealand) believe men and women are treated equally in their organisations.
 And 83% of Australians believe at their employer, men and women are rewarded equally in similar positions

-- 57% of Australians (61% globally; 46% New Zealand) believe gender equality increases with seniority of the role
+- 57% of Australians (61% globally; 46% in New Zealand) believe gender equality increases with seniority of the role

 Frank Ribot, CEO of Australia & New Zealand at Randstad, is available for interviews.